Irmantas Zelmikas

 Irmantas Zelmikas (born 3 January 1980) is a Lithuanian former professional footballer who played as a defender.

 Career

 Zelmikas has spent the majority of his career in his native Lithuania with several spells at FBK Kaunas.
 He also played numerous times for the Lithuanian national team.

 Zelmikas had a trial spell with Scottish Premier League club Dundee United in 2010.
-He scored goals at both ends in a friendly match against Hull City.
+He scored goals for both teams in a friendly match against Hull City in July of that year.